 Note that it is heavy, it weighs 7 lb (3.18 kg), so this is for car camping.
 It is comfortable and 3 inches (7.6 cm) thick.
 The fabric is a quiet ripstop, and you have two brass valves.
 It has an integrated self-inflating headrest that inflates together with the rest of the pad.
 You will want to know that it is very affordable.

-This DreamTime pad is a three-component system which includes the following elements:
+This DreamTime pad is a three-component system that includes the following elements:

 - A memory foam layer.